Royal order: Belgium

-Under the Constitution of Belgium, the King cannot act alone.
-While the monarch is vested with executive power, he is required to exercise it through his ministers.
-Hence, while Royal Orders are issued with the King's signature, they must be countersigned by a minister to be valid.
+Under the Constitution of Belgium, the king cannot act alone.
+While the monarch is vested with executive power, it is exercised through his ministers.
+Hence, while Royal Orders are issued with the king's signature, they must be countersigned by a minister to be valid.
 In turn, the countersigning minister assumes political responsibility for the order.
-Its implementation usually begins on the date that it is published in the Belgian Official Journal.
+Its implementation usually begins on the date that it is published in the Belgian official journal.

+Spain

+In Spain, a royal order (Spanish: real orden) was a legal document with the force of law issued by the Spanish sovereign.
+They were issued by sovereigns from Philip II in the 1550s to Alfonso XIII, who ruled from 1886 to 1931.
+With the advent of the Second Spanish Republic in 1931, they ceased to be valid, and have been replaced by the decree-law.